jdugan6240/kak-bundle/README.md

 ## License

-This plugin is "licensed" under the Unlicense.
+This plugin is licensed under the BSD0 license.